 The technical term for a knocked-out tooth states Dr. Cigno is a tooth that has been “avulsed.”
 He elaborates, “When this happens, the nerves and blood vessels are damaged too.
 As such, all avulsed teeth will (at least eventually) need a root canal—whether your tooth can be saved or a implant is required.”

 He goes on to share how with your own tooth, if it can be saved, the bone can possibly re-attach to the root.
+That’s why emergency dental treatment must be done right.
 Although, this possibility, he notes, is more common with children but is not impossible in adult cases either.
 On the other hand, only permanent tooth should generally be implanted.

 In the remainder of the article, Dr. Cigno shares what you need to know or do to save a tooth that’s been knocked out.
 Key, of course, he stresses, is that you need to get to the dentist as quickly as possible.
 Ideally, within thirty minutes.
 Thus, acting fast is critical and that is what makes the information the remainder of the article provides so critical.